Circular procurement aims to retain the value of the products, components and materials to be purchased as much as possible.

 Circular procurement can also provide economic benefits.
 A total cost of ownership analysis (TCO) for the various scenarios gives a total overview of the cost over the entire useful life of a product or service, such as the energy consumption, maintenance costs or residual value at the end of life.
 This often leads to different decisions being taken than when only purchase prices are compared.

-Circular procurement is not the sole responsibility of the purchaser, as it goes beyond the technical specifications of the product or service actually purchased.
-The way in which the product is used and disposed of are also important aspects of circularity.
-Everyone involved in procurement in an organisation can take steps to promote circularity: purchasers, internal customers, contract managers and management.
-Suppliers can also contribute to circular solutions if the market is asked the right questions.
-Offering space for circularity means the entire purchasing chain can start moving, and gets the transition to a circular procurement organisation underway.
+Circular procurement is not solely the responsibility of the procurer.
+It involves more than just the technical specifications at the time of purchase.
+The way a product is used and disposed of also contributes to circularity.
+Everyone within an organization involved in the procurement process can take steps towards circularity: purchasers, internal customers, contract managers, and management.
+Suppliers can also contribute to circular solutions when the right questions are posed to the market.
+By creating space for circularity, the entire procurement chain can be mobilized, initiating the transition to a circular procurement organization.

-If management is convinced of the added value of circular procurement, this can be included in the organisation’s vision and strategy, and will encourage every employee to get on board.
+If management is convinced of the benefits of circular procurement, it can be integrated into the organization's vision and strategy.
+This approach encourages all employees to commit to circular procurement.

-A circular procurement pilot is a good way to learn and convince others in your organisation of the possibilities and positive impact.
-Our database contains lots of examples of successful procurement projects and circular providers that can inspire you in this respect.
+A circular procurement pilot is an excellent way to learn and demonstrate the possibilities and positive impact to others in your organization.
+Our database offers numerous examples of successful procurement projects and circular providers to inspire you.

 Douwe Jan Joustra, head of Circular Transformation of the C&A Foundation, made some clear statements during his presentation on the action day on 11 June 2019: